ftc14382/20191110_lancaster/README.md

 Match details can be found here: http://www.ftcpenn.org/ftc-events/2019-2020-season/lancaster-scrimmage/match-results-details

 We participated in: Q3, Q6, Q9, Q13, and Q19.
 There was a problem with the video of Q19, so it is not on this page.
 I must have hit "slow motion" at some point.
-It was humorous, but the file size was to large to put the file in the repo.
+It was humorous, but the file size was too large to put the file in the repo.

 We haven't spent much time logging, so there are no logs for the scrimmage.